INVICTUS DAY

-The first Invictus Days have already taken place: in August 2025 in Vinnytsia, in November 2025 in Ternopil.
+The first Invictus Days took place in August 2025 in Vinnytsia and in November 2025 in Ternopil.

 The purpose of Invictus Day